peterpeeterspeter/langchain1.2/README.md

 Use LangChain for:
 - **Real-time data augmentation**.
-Easily connect LLMs to diverse data sources and external / internal systems, drawing from LangChain’s vast library of integrations with model providers, tools, vector stores, retrievers, and more.
+Easily connect LLMs to diverse data sources and external / internal systems, drawing from LangChain's vast library of integrations with model providers, tools, vector stores, retrievers, and more.
 - **Model interoperability**.
-Swap models in and out as your engineering team experiments to find the best choice for your application’s needs.
-As the industry frontier evolves, adapt quickly — LangChain’s abstractions keep you moving without losing momentum.
+Swap models in and out as your engineering team experiments to find the best choice for your application's needs.
+As the industry frontier evolves, adapt quickly — LangChain's abstractions keep you moving without losing momentum.

-## LangChain’s ecosystem
+## LangChain's ecosystem
 While the LangChain framework can be used standalone, it also integrates seamlessly with any LangChain product, giving developers a full suite of tools when building LLM applications.